 PMR (Prey Model Raw): Inspired by how wild canines eat whole prey, this method excludes plant matter and focuses on mimicking the muscle meat, bones, and organs of prey animals, usually in an 80/10/10 ratio.

-What Are the Potential Benefits of a Raw Diet for Dogs?
+Is a Raw Diet Good for Dogs?

 Improved Digestion and Nutrient Absorption